Three Major Components of DOT’s Justice40 Initiative

 The USDOT Equitable Transportation Community (ETC) Explorer is an interactive web application which uses 2020 Census Tracts and data, to explore the cumulative burden communities experience, as a result of underinvestment in transportation, in the following five components: Transportation Insecurity, Climate and Disaster Risk Burden, Environmental Burden, Health Vulnerability, and Social Vulnerability.
 It is designed to complement CEQ’s Climate & Economic Justice Screening Tool (CEJST) by providing users deeper insight into the Transportation disadvantage component of CEJST, and the ETC Explorer’s Transportation Insecurity component, which will help ensure the benefits of DOT’s investments are addressing the transportation related causes of disadvantage.
 It is important to note that USDOT’s ETC Explorer is not a binary tool indicating whether a census tract is considered disadvantaged or not, it is a dynamic tool that allows every community in the country to understand how it is experiencing burden which transportation investments have the power to mitigate or reverse.

-To learn more about the five components of disadvantage and their impact on communities please use our interactive tool below.
+To learn more about the five components of disadvantage and their impact on communities please click on the interactive image below.

-Understanding what benefits a project may create, who will receive them and how they will alleviate how the community is experiencing disadvantage.
+Understanding what benefits a project may create, who will receive them, and how a project's benefits will alleviate how the community is experiencing disadvantage.

 Some transportation improvements may result in a mix of benefits and burdens, or stated another way, positive and negative outcomes.
 It is important to consider both, as well as their impacts on how a community is experiencing disadvantage, when selecting and designing projects.
 DOT’s Justice40 initiative asks project sponsors to consider and speak to the benefits and burdens of projects in the areas of - Safety, Jobs & Economic Competitiveness, Resilience, Access, and Emissions.